TshapedAsh/Green-Valley-AGN-SDSS-TNG/README.md

 - See `requirements.txt` for pinned versions.

 ## Citation
 If using this code, cite the paper (DOI forthcoming).
-For questions, contact [your email].
+For questions, contact [gauravgawade@proton.me].

 ## License
 MIT License (or specify your choice).